rust-lang/rfcs/text/3389-manifest-lint.md

 `[lints]` in both files.
 This allows more flexibility for experimentation with this feature, like conditionally applying them or applying them via environment variables.
 For now, users still have the option of using `rustflags`.

+## Cargo Lints

+The cargo team has expressed interest in producing warnings for more situations but this requires defining a lint control system for it.
+The overhead of doing so has detered people from adding additional warnings.
+This would provide an MVP for controlling cargo lints, unblocking the cargo team from adding more warnings.
+This just leaves the question of whether these belong more in cargo or in clippy which already has some cargo-specific lints.